FodayFuard/Project/README.md

 # Analysis
 The questions in this project were answered systematically from the first question to the last.
 Below is an overview of how I approached answering each question:

-After loading the dataset into VS Code, I first created a copy of the dataset so as not to run queries on the original dataset.
+After loading the dataset into VS Code, I created a copy of the dataset to prevent running queries on the original dataset.
 I then checked for duplicate entries and I cleaned them all using the queries below;

 ```sql
 --company_copy